sans-ui-org/sans-ui/src/routes/(section)/docs/installation/+page.md

 ## You are ready!

-You’ve successfully installed SanS-UI!
-Now, check out the <Link href="/components/button">Button component</Link> as an example to get started with using SanS-UI components.
+You’ve successfully installed SanS UI!
+Now, check out the <Link href="/components/button">Button component</Link> as an example to get started with using SanS UI components.

 <!-- TODO: Next page nevigator -> navigate the users to the page that you intended. -->